 Obtaining long-term disability insurance benefits for fibromyalgia can be an arduous task.
-Here at Mehr, Fairbanks & Peterson, we will walk you through the process of proving your case to reverse your denied claim.
+Here at Mehr Fairbanks Trial Lawyers, we will walk you through the process of proving your case to reverse your denied claim.
 The simplest definition of fibromyalgia is that it is a condition that causes people to feel ongoing pain and tenderness throughout their body, and doctors are unable to connect this pain to other medical issues.
 Of course, if you’re going to qualify for long term fibromyalgia disability benefits, there are a number of more specific criteria that need to be met.

 - The chronic, widespread pain you are feeling must be ongoing for at least three months at the same general level of discomfort.

 - The pain has to have occurred within the past week.